Bourke Street

 Project Overview

-Over several years, the Archiocese explored opportunities for continued health or aged-care use of the site, including a broad expressions-of-interest process.
-As no viable operators were forthcoming, alternative uses have been investigated with a focus on finding a respectful and practical future for the site.
+Over the past several years, the Archdiocese has explored opportunities for continued health or aged-care use of the site.
+The preferred outcome was the continued delivery of health-related services, however, following a broad expression of interest process including direct approaches to 23 health and aged care service providers, no providers were prepared to operate health services from the site.
+As a result, alternative uses have been investigated with a focus on finding a respectful and viable future for the site to avoid it remaining vacant.

 Proposed Development